SS Southern Cross (1886): Public response

 Public sympathy was very evident after the 1914 Newfoundland Sealing Disaster.
 By April 27, 1914, a disaster fund set up to aid survivors and their families amounted to $88,550.
 It's notable that this was not limited to the sealing disasters; it was common practice in society at the time to respond to industrial accidents in this way.

 In popular culture

-The vessel was the subject of the book Death on the Ice by Cassie Brown, and a 1991 National Film Board of Canada documentary I Just Didn't Want to Die: The 1914 Newfoundland Sealing Disaster.
+The vessel was mentioned only briefly in the book Death on the Ice by Cassie Brown, which focussed, as did most coverage of the 1914 sealing disaster, on the much less numerous losses of life on the SS Newfoundland, and also in a 1991 National Film Board of Canada documentary I Just Didn't Want to Die: The 1914 Newfoundland Sealing Disaster.

 To mark the 100th anniversary of the Newfoundland sealing disaster, an animated short entitled "54 Hours" was produced by the National Film Board of Canada.

 A novel about the sinking by Tim B. Rogers titled The Mystery of the SS Southern Cross was published in 2014.

-The loss of so many lives on Southern Cross has caused the incident to be written in a song entitled Southern Cross.
+The loss of so many lives on Southern Cross has caused the incident to be written in a song entitled "Southern Cross".